-A fun (not to mention cute!) patterning math activity for preschool or kindergarten.
+A fun (not to mention cute!) counting bear patterning activity for preschool or kindergarten.

-Rainbow bears, counting bears… whatever you call them, they’re such a great math manipulative for young children.
+Counting bears, rainbow bears… whatever you call them, they’re such a great math manipulative for young children.

 They’re colourful, cute, nice to handle and young children love them.